kwmorlock/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the document Object Model, it is the object model represenation of the html on a page, it acts like a bridge.

 2. What is an event?

+An event is the way DOM users interact with a page.
+Mouse clicks keyboard button presses etc.

 3. What is an event listener?

+An event listener is what tracks the actions of an event.

 4. Why would we convert a NodeList into an Array?

+Because nodelists are not a javascript api, but a browser api.

 5. What is a component?
+They are reusable pieces of code that can be used to build elements sharing functionality and style.

 ### Git Set up